usnistgov/dioptra/docs/source/getting-started/installation.rst

 Installation Guide
 ==================

-This installation guide is divided into three parts, with the first part covering system requirements, the second part covering how to install the ``mitre-securing-ai`` Python package, and the third part covering how to setup a personal computer for test-driving the Securing AI Testbed architecture locally.
+This installation guide is divided into three parts, with the first part covering system requirements, the second part covering how to install the ``mitre-securing-ai`` Python package, and the third part covering how to setup a personal computer for test-driving the Dioptra architecture locally.
 General instructions on how to deploy the Testbed in an on-premises server can be found in the sections under **Deployment Guide**.

 Package Installation